Tag

 But picking through the jungle of wireless earbuds available has gotten increasingly difficult as the breadth of brands continues to grow and tech-heavy features like active noise cancellation (ANC), transparency mode, hi-res audio capabilities, dust and water resistance ratings, and more challenge what it is we need and want in our earbuds, as well as what we can and are willing to pay for them.

 That’s where this list of the best wireless earbuds comes in.
 We test a boatload of wireless earbuds.
 And the ones that really stand out from the crowd in terms of value, performance, and features are assembled right here.
 Right now we struggle to find a better pair of wireless earbuds that tick all our boxes for features-to-price ratio than Sony’s latest and greatest, the WF-XM1000XM5.
-Sony just crushes it year after year with this model , which has consistently live atop our list for years.
+Sony just crushes it year after year with this model line, which has consistently live atop our list for years.
 Check those out below, but don’t stop there as we go through a whole bunch more that might hit your sweet spot better.

 Want a set of true wireless earbuds that are guaranteed to not break the bank?
 Check out our selections for the best cheap headphones, with plenty of models all under $100